eating on the go

 2. Fat is found in nuts, cheeses, high-fat meats and seafood, fried foods, avocado, nuts, nut butter in some beans, and more.
 Fats trigger satiety in your brain, making you feel good.

 3. Carbs are those starchy items like pasta, bread, rice, beans, oats, dairy items, and others.
 This component provides energy for your brain to keep functioning at full potential.
-Keeps you less irritable when kids start getting on your nerves!

 4. Fiber is a component of plant-based foods.
 Fiber helps you by providing bulk to a meal, satiety, and helps to decrease the risk for chronic disease.

-TIPS for eating on the go
+Top tips for eating on the go

 • Tuna and crackers